-Peer critique is the way in which children reflect upon and improve their learning through multiple drafts to produce high quality outcomes.
-Using exemplar pieces, for example to introduce a writing genre, and creating a rubric from this which then provides children with a toolkit on which to base their learning, children critique and redraft their work until it becomes 'beautiful work' of which they are extremely proud.
-Critique and multiple drafting are particularly used when writing and when completing pieces of work which are intended for a final product.
-Children have the opportunity to look at work from a range of their peers, providing warm feedback and helpful suggestions and supporting each other in the development of their work.
-Children are asked to follow three main rules when completing critique sessions: Be Kind, Be Helpful and Be Specific.
+Peer critique is the way in which children reflect upon and improve their learning through redrafting.
+Using exemplar pieces, to introduce a writing genre for example, and creating a rubric from this, provides children with a toolkit on which to base their learning.
+Where appropriate, children critique and then redraft their work so that it is 'beautiful work' of which they are extremely proud.
+Children have the opportunity to look at work from a range of peers, providing warm feedback and helpful suggestions and supporting each other in the development of their work.